sdqali/site/content/blog/2009-02-26-when-i-used-to-love-cricket.markdown

 ---
-image: /images/threaded-blue-on-black-cropped.jpg
-title: "When I used to love Cricket"
-date: 2009-02-26
-comments: true
 categories:
 - life
 - reflections
 - cricket
 - football
+comments: true
+date: 2009-02-26
+ghcommentid: 11
+image: /images/threaded-blue-on-black-cropped.jpg
 tags:
 - life
 - reflections
 - cricket
 - football
+title: When I used to love Cricket
 ---

 Taking a tour through the orkut albums of some of my friends from my school, I happened to see a photo of us in the playground, shot after a game of cricket.
 And there I was - thin, short and most surprisingly for me, with a cricket bat in my hand.
 True, I have seen the photo a number of times, I had even commented on it, but today, the bat in my hand reminding me solidly that I once used to play cricket and love it.

 ![Good-old days: With friends after a game](https://lh5.googleusercontent.com/-hWsuR3VWy9I/SabRvGVCWSI/AAAAAAAAAyc/oSjcdEsGsmE/s673/ckt.JPG "Good-old days: With friends after a game")